Darth-Knoppix/blog-game-dev/content/blog/2020-05-10-discovering-godot/index.md

 tags: ["Godot", "2D", "Programming", "GDScript"]
 ---

-I discovered Godot a few months ago and I really like it so far.
+I discovered [Godot](https://godotengine.org/) a few months ago and I really like it so far.
 It's a game engine that's easy to use and feature-packed.

-If you want to see some code, take a look at [the protoype](#making-a-2d-prototype-in-godot) below and how it was done.
+_**If you want to see some code**, take a look at [the protoype](#making-a-2d-prototype-in-godot) below and how it was done._

 !["The scene editor in Godot 3.1"](scene.png "Making an asteroids style game with gravity")

 ## What is Godot?

-Godot is a free and open-source game engine.
-I've tried some other open-source game engines int he past but Godot is the most polished and fully-fledged engine I've used.
+Godot is a free and open-source game engine, because of this you can take a look at [the Godot GitHub repository](https://github.com/godotengine) and submit issues and pull requests.
+I've tried some other open-source game engines in the past but Godot is the most polished and fully-fledged engine I've used.

 ## Why choose Godot?

 Godot has everything you need to get going and is easy to start.
-That's why I decided to play around with it instead of Unity or Unreal.
+That's why I decided to play around with it instead of [Unity](https://unity.com/) or [Unreal](https://www.unrealengine.com).
 I have nothing against Unity and Unreal, they are great engines but they also come with a lot of capabilities that I never used.
 Unreal in particular has a lot of features that are aimed at first-person shooters because that's what it was initially built for.
 When you try to do anything else, you're going against the grain.
 Godot, however, is sharp.
 It's easy to use, it doesn't put up any barriers.

 ## How is it different to Unity?